 Now, back to the food!
 These Chicken Enchiladas Verdes (Green Enchiladas) get their Mexican flair from tomatillos, those lovely green fruits that come in paper husks.
 The strong flavor pairs perfectly with crumbly soft Mexican cheese.
 I am partial to enjoying them with a tall cold drink too.
 I discovered this recipe from Pati’s Mexican Kitchen on Pinterest (yes I’m obsessed!) and it is definitely a winner.

 The key to this recipe is fresh tomatillos.
 Your local Latin American supermarket will probably be the best place to get them in the quantity needed.
-At least here in Indiana, the regular grocers tend to have very small quantities of unripe tomatillos and that will make the enchiladas bitter.
+Here in Indiana, grocers tend to have only tiny unripe tomatillos that will make the enchiladas bitter.
 Go to someplace like George’s International Market in Fort Wayne that has a giant beautiful pile of tomatillos for you to choose from.

 The easiest way to make the chicken for Enchiladas Verdes is to buy a pre-cooked rotisserie chicken from the grocery store and shred that, but you could also cook your own chicken in whatever way you like.